makrai/notes/doddapaneni2107-primer-multiling-lm.md

   * XNLI (Conneau+ 2018)
   * PAWS-X (Yang+ 2019)
   * XCOPA (Ponti+ EMNLP 2020)
-    * Edoardo M. Ponti, G Glavaš, O Majewska, Q Liu, I Vulić, and Anna Korhonen.
+    * Edoardo M. Ponti, G Glavaš, O Majewska, Q Liu, I Vulić, and Anna Korhonen
       XCOPA: A multilingual dataset for causal commonsense reasoning
   * News Classification (Liang+ 2020)
     * in XGLUE
   * Query-Ad Matching (QADSM, Liang+ 2020)
     * predict whether an advertisement (ad) is relevant to an input query
-    * 3 languages, English, French and German.
+    * 3 languages, English, French and German
     * Each instance is a 4-tuple: `<query, ad title, ad description, label>`
   * Web Page Ranking (WPR, Liang+ 2020)
     * predict how relevant (0--4) a web page is to an input query
-    * 7 langs, English, German, French, Spanish, Italian, Portuguese, Chinese.
+    * 7 langs, English, German, French, Spanish, Italian, Portuguese, Chinese
     * Each instance: `<query, web page title, web page snippet, label>`
-    * based on Bing.
+    * based on Bing
-    * Normalize Discounted Cumulative Gain (nDCG) is used as the metric.
+    * Normalize Discounted Cumulative Gain (nDCG) is used as the metric
   * QAM (Liang+ 2020)
     * QA Matching (QAM)
     * predict whether a `<question, passage>` pair is a QA pair
     * 3 languages, English, French and German
-    * based on Bing.
+    * based on Bing
     * Accuracy (ACC) of the binary classification is used as the metric

 ## structure prediction,